Scyliorhinidae

 Scyliorhinidae is a family of sharks, one of a few families whose members share the common name catsharks, belonging to the order Carcharhiniformes, the ground sharks.
 Although they are generally known as catsharks, some species can also be called dogfish due to previous naming.
-However, a dogfish may generally be distinguished from a catshark as catsharks lay eggs while dogfish have live young.
+However, a dogfish may generally be distinguished from a catshark as catsharks lay eggs while dogfish have live young, as well as the fact that dogfish lack an anal fin.
 Like most bottom feeders, catsharks feed on benthic invertebrates and smaller fish.
 They are not harmful to humans.
 The family is paraphyletic, containing several distinct lineages that do not form a monophyletic group.